Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 \ si-ˈkwā-shəs \ adjective; (of a person) lacking independence or originality of thought.

-"Sequacious to a fault, the town of Garden City copied Ocean City's "Raw Oyster Fest" with disastrous results."
+"Sequacious to a fault, the town of Garden City copied Ocean City's "Raw Oyster Fest" with disastrous results and several lawsuits."

 8-19 Word of the Day.